drummonds/shagi/content/blog/my-first-post.md

 ---

 ## Reason
 Starting late in 2020 I wanted to start writing.
 Since the late 90's I have been wondering about the impact of greater computer power and when that might be.
 At the time I thought it would be in about 10 years.
-2010 has come and gone and so has computer power and the exaflop machine is in site.
+2010 has come and gone and so has computer power and the exaflop machine exists.

 Nick Bostrom has categorised the various existential risks humanity faces.
 SHAGI worries me the most.